Ex-treme Dating

 Ex-treme Dating (styled EX-treme Dating) is an American reality television show that paired two people (one man and one woman) on a blind date.
 The couple was chaperoned on the date by two of the person's ex-partners.
 They talked to the other person via an earpiece, feeding hints for conversation topics and comments on the date itself.
 At the end of the date, one person waited for a limousine.
 If the other person was in the car, the couple got a second date paid for by the show.
 If the person's ex-partners were in the car, the ex-partners themselves won a prize.

 The show was hosted by Jillian Barberie and premiered on July 8, 2002.
 The series ended on June 4, 2004 after two seasons.

+The series has previously been in reruns on the now-defunct Fox Reality Channel.